 Borderline personality disorder (BPD) makes life difficult for many couples.
 However, it’s not impossible to keep a relationship.
-You just need to keep certain aspects in mind for the relationship to be healthy and unfold the best way.
+You just need to keep certain things in mind so that your relationship can be healthy and unfold in the best way.

-However, it’s necessary to know that this is a lifelong disease.
-There will be relapses, but there will also be moments when you’ll hardly remember it.
+You need to know that this is a lifelong disease.
+There will be relapses and also moments when you’ll hardly remember it.
 However, the disease will always be there.

-Typical behavior for a couple with BPD
+Typical behavior of a partner with BPD

-We’re going to start with the most common behaviors for couples in which one of the partners has BPD.
+We’re going to begin with discussing the most common behaviors for couples in which one of the partners has BPD.
 Often, they hurt the other partner.
 Unfortunately, this makes them worse and encourages the symptoms to continue.

 Act like a mirror, not a sponge

 Your goal is to help them subdue the symptoms so that they don’t continue.
-To do so, it’s necessary that you’re true to your beliefs and values.
-If you think that what they’re doing is wrong, you need to tell them.
+To do so, it’s necessary for you to be true to your beliefs and values.
+If you think that what you partner is doing is wrong, you need to tell them.

 It’s wrong to justify their behaviors.
 As a couple, it’s important to establish a line that you won’t to cross, no matter what.
-Communicate clearly that you are not able to support certain behaviors and stay true to this.
+Communicate clearly that you aren’t able to tolerate certain behaviors and stay firm on this.
 If you’re weak, everything will go wrong.

 Threats don’t work

 Talking about the problem is necessary.
 This is because it lets the person with borderline personality disorder know where you stand.
 After that, you can come up with a solution.
-However, sometimes, they can annoy us and we turn to easy threats.
-This should never happen You will make the situation worse.
+However, sometimes, they can annoy you, causing you to turn to easy threats.
+But this should never happen because you’ll make the situation worse.
 Plus, you’ll increase their emotional instability.

 Learn to say “no”.
-Learn to voice what you feel.
+Also, learn to voice what you feel.
 Most importantly, never feel responsible for the behavior of your partner with BPD.
 If you feel good and stop trying to treat the other person as a fragile person who needs protecting, everything will start to flow.

 Keep being you.
-Be careful with negative behaviors like lying, misleading, or not trusting the person with BPD.
+Be careful with negative behaviors like lying, misleading, or not trusting the person who has borderline personality disorder.
 Remember that their thought process is polarized.
 Their emotions are sometimes out of their control.
 Act according to your principles.
 Establish boundaries and don’t let yourself get carried away with the external disease.
 This will guarantee balance in the relationship.